lijumjose/VIPMP/src/pages/docs/renewals/overview.md

       - Allows partners to renew a customer’s existing subscriptions ahead of time.
       - Allows partners to subscribe to new products and adding more seats to the existing subscription.
-      - Occurs before anniversary date (within AD‑30).
+      - Occurs before anniversary date (within AD‑30 and AD-1).
-      - Enables earlier billing, service continuation, and workload distribution.
+      - Enables earlier billing and service continuation.

 ## Important dates in the renewal model